Metaphor-based Jailbreak Attacks on Text-to-Image Models: Method

 where the task instruction $I_{con}$ is as follows: \hrule \begin{itshape} \textit{Based on the given sensitive content: \{$x_{sen}$\} and the metaphor: \{$x_{met}^i$\}, please provide an artistic style $x_{con}^{ij}$ that meets the following requirements: 1) The style is associated with $x_{sen}$ while avoiding sensitive words.
 2) Within the context of artistic style, the metaphor can effectively establish a connection to the sensitive content. } \end{itshape} \hrule \textbf{Adversarial Prompt Generation}.
 The goal of the Prompt Agent $A_{adv}$ is to generate an adversarial prompt based on a pair of the metaphor and context.
 Therefore, we can obtain $N*M$ adversarial prompts:

 where the task instruction $I_{adv}$ is detailed as: \hrule \begin{itshape} \textit{Based on the given sensitive content: \{$x_{sen}$\}, the metaphor: \{$x_{met}^i$\}, and the context: \{$x_{con}^{ij}$\}, please provide an adversarial prompt $x_{adv}^{ij}$ that meets the following requirements: 1) Incorporates both $x_{met}^i$ and $x_{con}^{ij}$, 2) Indirectly express the sensitive semantics with $x_{sen}$ while excluding sensitive words. } \end{itshape} \hrule \textbf{Shared Memory}.
-The Shared Memory stores in-context learning examples from prior successful experiments.
-A `successful experiment' is defined as one where, given a sensitive prompt $x_{sen}$, MJA successfully generates an adversarial prompt $x_{adv}$ that bypasses defense mechanisms and generates the adversarial image $M(x_{adv})$ semantically similar to $x_{sen}$.
-In this scenario, we store the sensitive prompt $x_{sen}$, the adversarial prompt $x_{adv}$, as well as the associated pair of metaphor $x_{met}$ and context $x_{con}$.
-Moreover, the Shared Memory comprises two specific functions: \begin{itemize} \item \underline{\textit{Task Example Storage}}: For each successful experiment, we expand the Shared Memory module by storing four critical elements: $\{x_{sen}, x_{met}, x_{con}, x_{adv}\}$. \item \underline{\textit{Task Example Retrieval}}: We employ an example retrieval tool (detailed below) to identify task examples for each agent, enabling in-context learning. \end{itemize}
+The shared memory is designed to simulate the attacker’s accumulated experience from previous successful attacks.
+A `successful case' is defined as one where, given a sensitive prompt $x_{sen}$, MJA successfully generates an adversarial prompt $x_{adv}$ that bypasses defense mechanisms and yields a successful attack outcome according to the criteria defined in Eq.~\ref{def:formular}.
+In this scenario, each memory entry stores one previously successful case as a tuple $\{x_{sen}, x_{met}, x_{con}, x_{adv}\}$.
+During evaluation, retrieval for the current sensitive prompt is restricted to entries already available before the current attack.
+After the current attack is completed, only the successful cases generated for the current sensitive prompt are appended to the memory.
+Therefore, the Shared Memory has two specific functions: \begin{itemize} \item \underline{\textit{Task Example Storage}}: For each successful case, we expand the Shared Memory module by storing four critical elements: $\{x_{sen}, x_{met}, x_{con}, x_{adv}\}$. \item \underline{\textit{Task Example Retrieval}}: We employ an example retrieval tool (detailed below) to identify task examples for each agent, enabling in-context learning. \end{itemize}